How to Remove Sand from the Pool Bottom

 And, if the standpipe or laterals are damaged, then make replace them before repairing your sand filter.
 If you’re unable to fix the sand filter on your own, then you may have to get a professional to do it for you.

-Yellow Pool Algae
+Is It Yellow Pool Algae?

 If you notice sand in your pool, then look closely.
 Try brushing the sand and if it forms a thick cloud, then what you thought was sand may not be sand at all and is probably yellow pool algae or mustard algae.